LibertyDSNP/dsnp-verifiable-credentials/README.md

 It does not cache DID documents, but this can be tuned on the resolver itself.

 You can also explicitly add documents to the cache (as strings or objects) using the `addToCache` function.
-This is useful for testing, or if you have an application that relies on well known credential documents, for example.
+This is useful for testing, or if you have an application that relies on well known schema documents, for example.

 ```
 import { addToCache } from "@dsnp/verifiable-credentials";